National Assembly of Macedonia (1880): Formation of the Assembly

-Between May 21 and June 2, in Gremen Teke, near Ostrovo, Monastir Province, Ottoman Empire (now Arnissa, Greece), the National Assembly held its first session.
-The convocation of the National Assembly was initiated by the Greek Leonidas Voulgaris, a proponent of the idea about an Orthodox anti-Ottoman Balkan union, with the support of the Bulgarian Еxarchate priest Konstantin Bufski.
+Between May 21 and June 2, at Gremen Teke, near Ostrovo lake, Monastir Province, Ottoman Empire (now Arnissa, Greece), the National Assembly held its first session.
+The convocation of the National Assembly was initiated by the Greek Leonidas Voulgaris, a proponent of the idea about an Orthodox anti-Ottoman Balkan union, with the support of the Bulgarian Exarchate priest Konstantin Bufski.
 The Assembly was summoned to review the political situation of Macedonia in the aftermath of the Berlin Congress and the indifference of the Great Powers to force the Ottoman Empire to implement the mandatory Article 23 from the Berlin Agreement, namely, to give Macedonia a special autonomous status.
 On the agenda were the activities that had to be taken to achieve the “national cause”.
 The Assembly concluded that even after the latest big changes on the Balkans, when all other Christian nations gained national freedom and statehood: “Romania, Serbia and Montenegro gained a full independence, and Bulgaria, East Rumelia and Crete gained civil rights, it is only Macedonia, that had its own civilization from the most ancient times, was left without any help”.
 Then the National Assembly “unanimously decided to demand from the Ottoman state and Great powers swift implementation of the Article 23 of the Berlin Agreement for the Macedonian nation and for Macedonia”.